kwf37/ArchUSB/README.md

 ### File Explorer (TODO)

 ### System Administration (TODO)
+Document how to add users, talk about groups, and mention sudoers file

 ### Customizing i3 (TODO)

 ### Customizing urxvt (TODO)
 `urxvt` can be customized via command line arguments or an X resources file.
 To use the X resources file, install `xorg-xrdb`.
+Mention that there are resources for making nice dotfiles.

 ### Customizing vim (TODO)

+### Installing Arch User Repository (AUR) (TODO)

 ## Package/Package Group List (TODO)
 * base